doing-science-to-stuff/Bingo/CognitiveBias/README.md

 This directory contains the source for the Cognitive Bias Bingo generator.

-To use the generator, go to: [https://doing-science-to-stuff.github.io/Bingo/CognitiveBias/](https://doing-science-to-stuff.github.io/Bingo/CognitiveBias/)
+To use this bingo generator, go to: [http://cognitive-bias-bingo.com/](http://cognitive-bias-bingo.com/)